 In some Medicare recipients’ lives, there could come a time when home health care is a necessity to continue living a quality life.
 But those same beneficiaries may be wondering if Medicare covers home health care?

-The simple answer is that Medicare covers some home health care services.
-Continue reading to learn more about this subject and what your options are in getting coverage.
+The simple answer is that Medicare covers some home healthcare services.
+Continue reading to learn more about this subject and your options for getting coverage.

 What Home Health Care Services Are Covered?

 Services covered by Medicare for home health care include skilled nursing care, physical therapy, occupational therapy, speech therapy, and home health aide services.

 Medicare approves home health care if you meet specific requirements:

 - You must be homebound, meaning you cannot leave your home without assistance.